chiefbiiko/bwt/README.md

 Besides a few constants and interfaces, the module's main exports are two factory functions, `createStringify` and `createParse`, that each create corresponding marshalling functions, `stringify` and `parse`.

-As `BWT` uses assymetric keys the module also exports a key generation function: `keys`.
+As `BWT` uses assymetric keys the module also exports a key generation function: `generateKeyPair`.
 Make sure to store your private keys somewhere safe.

 In case of exceptions, fx input validation or MAC verification errors, marshalling ops return `null` rather than `throw`ing errors (to avoid leaking sensitive information).